What can Bexley IASS offer you?

 Who Is This

-At the BEXLEY Information Advice Support Service (IASS) we offer honest, fair and clear information to parents and carers of children & young people with special educational needs and/or disabilities (SEND).
+At the BEXLEY Information Advice Support Service (IASS) we offer impartial and confidential information to parents and carers of children & young people with special educational needs and/or disabilities (SEND).

 This page will explain what you need to know about Bexley IASS and how we can advise and support.

 - We provide information and advice on education, health and social care issues relating to your child’s SEND.
 Some examples may include:

 - Advise on getting extra support from your nursery, school or college for your child or young person

 - Provide Information and advice about requesting an Education, Health and Care (EHC) Needs Assessment and Plan in Bexley

 - Provide advice in resolving disagreements, including mediation and tribunals.